-8 Straif, et al., Exposure to high concentrations of nitrosamines and cancer mortality among a cohort of rubber workers, 57 Occup Environ Med 180-187 (2000).
+8 Straif, et al., Exposure to high concentrations of nitrosamines and cancer mortality among a cohort of rubber workers, 57 OCCUP ENVIRON MED 180-187 (2000).

-9 Loh, et al., N-nitroso compounds and cancer incidence: the European Prospective Investigation into Cancer and Nutrition (EPIC)-Norfolk Study, 93 Am J CLIN NUTR.
+9 Loh, et al., N-nitroso compounds and cancer incidence: the European Prospective Investigation into Cancer and Nutrition (EPIC)-Norfolk Study, 93 AM J CLIN NUTR.
 1053-61 (2011).

-10 Zhu, et al., Dietary N-nitroso compounds and risk of colorectal cancer: a case-control study in Newfoundland and Labrador and Ontario, Canada, 111 Br J Nutr.
+10 Zhu, et al., Dietary N-nitroso compounds and risk of colorectal cancer: a case-control study in Newfoundland and Labrador and Ontario, Canada, 111 BR J NUTR.
 6, 1109-1117 (2014).

-46. The high levels of NDMA produced by Zantac are not caused by a manufacturing defect but are inherent to the molecular structure of ranitidine, the active ingredient in Zantac.
 The ranitidine molecule contains both a nitrite and DMA group which are well known to combine to form NDMA.
 See Fig. 1.
 Thus, ranitidine produces NDMA by "react[ing] with itself," which means that every dosage and form of ranitidine, including Zantac, exposes users to NDMA.